 - The fate of Mark Allen, aka Molten Man is very similar.

 - Electro in general was an emotional character.
 In his early appearances, he didn't want to be what he was.
 It was just a cruel twist of fate.
-His "condition", however, slowly consumed his mind and drove him a little nutty- though that doesn't really make him any less sympathetic.
+His "condition", however, slowly consumed his mind and drove him a little nutty- though that doesn't really make him slightly less sympathetic.

 - Harry watching Spider-Man accidentally "killing" the Green Goblin, his father, in the series finale.
 Peter's expression of guilt and subtle despair reflect his failure despite everything he could do(which is very similar to what happened to his uncle).

 - The whole episode could be classified as a giant tearjerker.
 Let's recap: Dr Connors and wife are being blackmailed to quit their jobs, Peter's best friend Harry has been manipulated into thinking he's the Goblin (and all it supposed for him) only to discover it was all a lie, he's lost his father, Peter ends without Liz (who broke up with him on a really painful note) and without Gwen (after finally revealing their feelings for each other) because she can't break up with him as planned because he's grieving (it's hinted that he's conciously using pity to keep Gwen with him because he heard the aformentioned reveal), many people will consider Spiderman a criminal for what he's done and even when Peter monologues about New York being safe for now on, we know it won't last long, specially because we see Norman is still alive and will surely return to cause more problems.
 And to top it all off, since the show was cancelled, it will never have a satisfactory conclusion.
 Downer Ending at it's finest.